mackrabeau/chess_engine_cpp/README.md

 - Killer-table and MVV-LVA heuristics.
 - Transposition table with configurable size and three entry types (exact/lower/upper).
 - Cooperative time control: node/time limits + async stop requests for responsive GUI interaction.
+- All search state (node counts, killer moves, timers, stop flag, ply, active evaluator) is held in a `SearchContext` passed by reference — no global mutable search state.
+The transposition table (`g_transpositionTable`) remains a shared global by design, intended to eventually be shared across concurrent searches.

+### Evaluation
+- `Evaluator` is an abstract interface (`evaluate(const Board&) -> int`); `ClassicalEvaluator` wraps the existing material/piece-square `evaluateBoard()`. `SearchContext` holds a pointer to the active evaluator (defaults to `ClassicalEvaluator`), so a learned evaluator can later be substituted without changing search code.

 ## Future Improvements